NiklasTiede/Github-Trending-API/README.md

 ]
 ```

+The motivation behind this API for me was to learn web scraping and how to create an API.
+It is based on the idea of the [github-trending-api](https://github.com/huchenme/github-trending-api) except that this one is written in python and it is available :wink:!

+This project runs on Python 3.9 and uses...

+- beautifulsoup4 | *scraping*
+- aiohttp | *async GET requests*
+- fastAPI | *web framework*
+- uvicorn | *ASGI server*

 <h1><img src="docs/tutorial.png" width="25px"#> How to Use</h1>

-FastAPI provides a nice built-in documentation, so feel free to visit and explore the [API](https:gh-trending.com) by yourself.
-The endpoints are similar to the routes on github:
+FastAPI has a fantastic built-in documentation, so feel free to visit and explore the [API](https://gh-trending-api.herokuapp.com) by yourself.
+Data about trending repositories/developers are provided via the `/repositories` and `/developers` routes.
+The endpoints are similar to the routes on github.

 - a path parameter for the programming language can be used to limit the scope of the search to this language
 - a query parameter for the date range (`since`) let you select the trending projects within the specified period of time (daily, weekly or monthly)